Injury Attorneys | Restoring LivesTM

-Many losses in a personal injury case are hard dollar figures, such as medical bills and lost wages.
-Pain and suffering is often more difficult to define, prove and quantify.
+Many losses in a personal injury cases are hard dollar figures, such as medical bills and lost wages.
+Pain and suffering is often more difficult to define, prove, and quantify.

-All physical pain and mental anguish that result from injuries caused by the defendant’s negligence is compensable under tort law.
+All physical pain and mental anguish that result from injuries caused by the defendant’s negligence could apply for compensation under tort law, including:

 Endangerment is a tort—or action causing harm to another—in which a person exposes others to possible danger or harm.
 Endangerment can be intentional or accidental.…

 Negligence is one of many terms that people use broadly in everyday conversation, but it carries a specific meaning when used in reference to the…